Jalenhart4/AttendanceETL/README.md

 This project automates the extraction, transformation, and loading of student attendance data from multiple sources to produce a clean, consolidated CSV for upload into a Student Information System (SIS).

+> ⚠️ **Note:** This project is a work in progress.
+Core functionality and integration logic are still being developed.

 ---

 ## 📑 Table of Contents